The future of digital identity

 Governments have a major role to play in creating a supportive legal, regulatory, and technical environment.
 The European Union, for example, has constructed a world-class digital identity and verification infrastructure for its public services and is encouraging the private sector to do the same.

 The British government, in response to a “call for evidence” on digital identity, has said it will work with the private sector “to create trust in digital identities”.
 It has said it will “remove regulatory barriers which prevent the use of secure digital identities” and promote the development of international standards in this area.

 More progress is needed on Identity and Access Management (IAM) if organizations are to achieve the full potential of our technology based, data-driven economy and society.

-It is vital for all C-Suite executives, and their equivalents in government, to put digital identity at the center of their data-driven business models and operations and understand its impact.
+It is vital for all C-Suite executives, and their equivalents in government, to put digital identity at the centre of their data-driven business models and operations, and understand its impact.
 It is their decisions that will determine if their organization can differentiate itself from others and lead change, or be left behind.